Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 Summary

 To sum up, you can use an App if you want.
-However, if you're going to be accurate, have a real indication of how any system is performing, and not spend the time doing the measurements manually, do what the professionals do and use a Sync-One2.
+However, if you’re going to be accurate, have a real indication of how any system is performing, and not spend time doing the measurements manually, do what the professionals do and use a Sync-One2.

-Please note that some playback solutions may show an audio latency of 2112 samples because of the nature of AAC encoding.
+Just so you know, some playback solutions may show an audio latency of 2112 samples because of the nature of AAC encoding.
 This is equal to an audio delay of 44ms for 48 kHz audio (this translates to an audio stream that can be late by around 1 frame in 24/25 fps and around 2 frames in 50/60fps ).
 While some decoders compensate for this latency, not all solutions do.
 Therefore, it is recommended to use the PCM files to measure the latency of your system with the best possible accuracy.

 You can read more about this delay caused by AAC encodings here: https://developer.apple.com/library/archive/documentation/QuickTime/QTFF/QTFFAppenG/QTFFAppenG.html